dash it all!

 The bigger question is when to use em dashes.
 That’s pretty simple, too, but also a bit sublime.
 I find that em dashes are all about pacing — (note the em dash) guiding the reader through your text.
 This is really useful in fiction.
 Storytelling with em dashes at just the right points is almost like being there — listening to you tell the story audibly.

-Less-experienced writers sometimes use the ellipsis (the three-dot thingie) where they should being using an em dash.
+Less-experienced writers sometimes use an ellipsis (the three-dot thingy) where they should being using an em dash.
 Ellipses indicate missing text: “His boring speech began with a joke…it ended with mild applause.”
+In some instances, the em dash may be confused with a colon, which is used to show that what follows provides detail to what was just said, as in “We had a great summer vacation with special side trips to some of our favorite places: Disney World, Cape Canaveral, and Daytona Beach.”

-There is also the “en” dash, which, you guessed it, is equal to the width of the letter “n” in the typeface.
+Then, there is also the “en” dash, which — you guessed it — is equal to the width of the letter “n” in the typeface.
 En dashes are used by rule to separate the elements of a range, as in pages 12–15, a connection, as is in the date 12–19–2025.
 It’s sort of like a hyper hyphen, which is just a shorter dash.

 How do you insert em and en dashes?
 Your word processing tool may let you use the commands Insert and then Symbol.
-A faster way is to hold down Alt and type 0151 for an em dash or 0150 for an en dash.
+A faster way is to place your cursor where you want the em dash to appear.
+Then, hold down Alt and type 0151 for an em dash, 0150 for an en dash, or 0045 for a hyphen.
 These numbers are part of the ASCII range of codes, but that’s another post.

-For more on any of this, just consult your favorite search engine, AI tool, or Wikipedia.
+For more on any of this, just consult your favorite style guide (mine is the Chicago Manual of Style) , search engine, AI tool, or Wikipedia.
 And have fun going crazy with dashes until you get them under control.

 Myths & truths about book editing